LegendaryGuard/BFP/README.md

 The mod source code is [GPLv2 licensed](./COPYING.txt), the contents are based on Quake III Arena.

 > [!WARNING]
-> Any derivative works must follow the same rules and disclose their code to the public as to encourage fan projects based on Bid For Power.
+> Any derivative works must be licensed under the same terms, guaranteeing its recipients access to the corresponding source code.
+If you distribute this mod or modified versions of it, you are required to provide the complete source code to those who receive it, under the same terms of this license.

 ### Bid For Power name